ntnhut/LeetSolve/docs/source/Hash_Table/03_H_1695_Maximum_Erasure_Value_int.md

 ### Code explanation

-This C++ code defines a function called `maximumUniqueSubarray` that finds the maximum sum of a subarray in the given vector `nums` with the constraint that all elements in the subarray must be unique.
+This C++ code defines a function `maximumUniqueSubarray` that finds the maximum sum of a subarray in the given vector `nums` with the constraint that all elements must be unique.
 It uses two key techniques: prefix sums and a sliding window approach.

 Here's a step-by-step explanation of how the code works: